MFS4711/Template/README.md

 The development process for this project was carefully planned and documented to ensure efficient progress and transparency.
 This section outlines how the project was broken down into manageable tasks, tracked, and prioritized using GitHub Issues and Projects.
 It also covers the key steps taken, including project planning, SEO, data modeling, and data validation.
 Each sub-section provides a detailed look at the tools and methods used to guide development from initial planning to implementation.

-## Project planning and documentation in GitHub
+## Project Planning and Documentation Using GitHub
 GitHub Issues were used to document the development steps undertaken in the project.
 Two issue templates were created: one for [User Epics]() and another for [User Stories]().
 A variety of labels were applied to categorise issue types, such as Bugs, User Epics, User Stories, and Style.